Wade Boggs: Minor leagues

+Boggs climbed slowly through the Red Sox minor league system over a period of six years, despite maintaining a better than .300 batting average consistently after his first year.
+He later recounted, "when I was in the minor leagues, I was told that I have no power, can’t field and am too slow."
 Boggs played in the longest game in professional baseball history as a member of the Pawtucket Red Sox in 1981 against Cal Ripken Jr. and the Rochester Red Wings.
 It lasted for 33 innings over eight hours and 25 minutes.
 The game took place from April 18–19, 1981, concluding on June 23, 1981, at McCoy Stadium in Pawtucket, Rhode Island.
 During his last year in the minor leagues with Pawtucket, he led the league with a .335 batting-average, 167 hits, and 41 doubles.

 Boston Red Sox

 A left-handed hitter, Boggs won five batting titles starting in 1983.
 He also batted .349 in his rookie year, which would have won the batting title, but he was 121 plate appearances short of the required minimum of 502.
 From 1982 to 1988, Boggs hit below .349 only once, hitting .325 in 1984.
-From 1983 to 1989, Boggs rattled off seven consecutive seasons in which he collected 200 or more hits, an American League record for consecutive 200-hit seasons that was surpassed by Seattle's Ichiro Suzuki.
+From 1983 to 1989, Boggs rattled off seven consecutive seasons in which he collected 200 or more hits, an AL record for consecutive 200-hit seasons that was surpassed by Seattle's Ichiro Suzuki.
 Boggs also had six seasons with 200 or more hits, 100+ runs, and 40+ doubles.
-Although he would not win another batting title after 1988 (his batting title that year broke Bill Madlock's Major League record of four by a third baseman), he regularly appeared among the league leaders in hitting.
+Although he did not win another batting title after 1988 (his batting title that year broke Bill Madlock's MLB record of four by a third baseman), he regularly appeared among the league leaders in hitting.